davidarchanjo/reactboilerplate/README.md

 ![banner](./assets/banner.png)
 </br></br>
-This is My boilerplate for bootstraping React Project
+This is my boilerplate for bootstraping React Project

 Below you will find some information on how to perform common tasks.<br>